saurabh-kumar-beast/amazon-clone/README.md

 # amazon-clone
-this is my first repo in github
+this is my first repo in github repository